tackme31/howmessy/README.md

 ![demo](./img/demo.gif)

 ## Options
-You can set the types of metrics to be displayed in CodeLens and the thresholds for each metric in the Options dialog.
+You can set the code metrics to be displayed in CodeLens and the thresholds for each metric in the option.

 ![demo](./img/general-option.png)